-- Applicant completes the online graduate application.
+- First, the applicant completes the online graduate application.
 This includes paying the application fee and uploading all additional documentation that is required.

-- Once the online application has been completed and all needed additional documentation has been provided, the graduate program to which the student is applying will review the application and make an admission recommendation to the Graduate School.
+- Second, once the online application has been completed and all needed additional documentation has been provided, the graduate program to which the student is applying will review the application and make an admission recommendation to the Graduate School.

-- The Graduate School reviews the application and the recommendation from the department.
+- Third, the Graduate School reviews the application and the recommendation from the department.
 The Graduate School then sends an official decision letter to the applicant.